Murphy Writing Seminars offers challenging & supportive workshops

 Then came the wonderful Dustbooks Directories, Writers' Markets and other print resources which made things easier.
 However I probably wasted a lot of time and postage sending my work to places that would never be interested in it.
 And I'm sure many of those editors felt I wasted their time too.
 Had I actually seen and read those publications I would have known better.
 That was a bad thing.

 It's hard to imagine life without broadband and the revolution it's brought to sending out my poems and essays.
 More and more journals have websites where I can see their submission guidelines and read samples to see if my work would be a good match.
 It's also becoming easier to subscribe online which is another good thing, and while I can't invest in every journal I admire, I renew my favorites and try out a few new ones each year, supporting the folks who support me.
-However, I have so many piles of magazines around the house that it may just be easier for me to move than figure out what to do with them.

 Most editors work long hours for little or no pay.
 I have heard of one who actually refinanced his house and worked a second job to fund his publication.
 And no matter how flush they might be, most editors could be doing their own writing rather than reading yours.

-That said, here are a few brilliant internet tools that will give you up to date information on where to submit your poems, stories and creative non-fiction.
+That said, here are a few brilliant internet tools that will give you up to date information on where to submit your poems, stories and creative nonfiction.
 It doesn't mean you shouldn't do your homework and read the publications, but like all tools, these will make finding the right places to submit easier so you can spend more time writing.

-© 2009 Murphy Writing Seminars, LLC ● May be reprinted for instructional use.
+© 2013 Murphy Writing Seminars, LLC ● May be reprinted for instructional use.